mainwp/mainwp/readme.txt

 * Fixed: WordPress 5.5 compatibility

 = 4.0.7.2 - 2-3-20 =
-* Fixed: An issue with loading Manage Sites table with AJAX
+* Fixed: An issue with loading the Manage Sites table with AJAX
 * Fixed: An issue with dismissing the broken email functionality warning messages
 * Added: link to MainWP Community to the header element
 * Updated: renamed the "assets" directory to "assets."